mcabbott/Flux.jl/docs/src/utilities.md

 Conv((3, 3), 1=>8, relu)
 ```

-For more complicated initialisation, it's recommended to write a function which creates the layer.
+To perform more complicated initialisation, it's recommended to write a function which creates the layer.
 For example, this should match Pytorch's nn.Linear layer defaults:

 ```jldoctest; setup = :(using Flux)